terminal42/contao-notification_center/README.md

 This led to the fact that the Notification Center is one of the most popular Contao extensions for many years which of course is great, but it also entails a huge maintenance burden for us.
-Hence, we decided to provide additional functionality with a separate, paid extension: **Notification Center Pro**!
+Hence, we decided to provide additional functionality with a separate, commercial extension: **Notification Center Pro**!

-With Notification Center pro you can level up your Notification game and benefit from a lot of additional features while also supporting the further development and maintenance of the Notification Center itself.
+With Notification Center Pro you can level up your Notification game and benefit from a lot of additional features while also supporting the further development and maintenance of the Notification Center itself.
 Win-win!

 Here is a short list of features you can expect from Notification Center Pro: